dbh/az-104-reference/az_networking/az_vpn_gateway.md

 * can be deployed in azure availability zones
   * bring resiliency scalability hgher avail to virt network gateways
   * phys and logically separate gateways within a region
-  * protoect on-prem network connectivity to azure from zone level failures
+  * protect on-prem network connectivity to azure from zone level failures

 ## Types
 * site to site